Q. What are the advantages of installing a pet door in a wall?

 Hale Plexidor Cat-Mate Wall and Framing Kit

-Q: What is the difference between a door mount and a wall mount?
+Q: What is the difference between a door mount and a through wall dog door?

-A: Wall mounts must always have a tunnel through it for support and structural purpose, while a door mount does not.
+A: Doggie doors for walls must always have a tunnel through it for support and structural purpose, while a door mount does not.
 The hardware will also vary depending on the manufacturer and model, and also some will come as a complete unit with tunnel and hardware included like the Endura Flap for Walls.
 Where with others, like the Ideal Ruff Weather, you have to purchase the door mount and the additional wall kit.

-Ideal Ruff Weather: Wall vs. Door Mount Endura Flap for Walls
+Ideal Ruff Weather: Wall vs. Door Mount Endura Flap dog doors for walls

-Q: What if there is a ridge or shelf that is directly above where the dog door will be?
+Q: What if there is a ridge or shelf that is directly above where the dog door for wall will be?

 A: The ridge or shelf could get in the way of a top loading locking cover.
 Hale offers a side loading locking cover.
 Plexidor and Carlson offer a unique key locking mechanism that also would work perfectly.